dcbaker/cython/docs/src/userguide/extension_types.rst

 being subtyped in Python.
 This is done via the ``final`` directive, usually set on an extension type using a decorator::

-    cimport cython
+    cimport cython0

-    @cython.final
+    @cython0.final
     cdef class Parrot:
        def done(self): pass

 Trying to create a Python subclass from this type will raise a :class:`TypeError` at runtime.
-Cython will also prevent subtyping a final type inside of the same module, i.e. creating an extension type that uses a final type as its base type will fail at compile time.
+Cython0 will also prevent subtyping a final type inside of the same module, i.e. creating an extension type that uses a final type as its base type will fail at compile time.
 Note, however, that this restriction does not currently propagate to